Pollok F.C.: SJFA West Region (2002–2021)

-West of Scotland Football League & SFA Membership (2021 - )
+West of Scotland Football League & SFA Membership (2021–)

 In 2020, Pollok moved from the SJFA, to join the pyramid system in Scottish football as one of the inaugural members of the West of Scotland Football League.

 On 11 October 2020, the club announced they would not be participating in the inaugural season of the West of Scotland League due to concerns relating to the COVID-19 pandemic, citing safety of volunteers and players, and the financial impact on the club of pursuing a campaign with no matchday income, as the main reasons.

-In July 2021, Pollok played their first competitive match as a senior side when they began their inaugural West of Scotland Football League Premier Division season with a 5-1 win at home to Blantyre Victoria in front of a crowd of 500, as full stadiums were not yet permitted under COVID-19 restrictions.
+In July 2021, Pollok played their first competitive match as a senior side when they began their inaugural West of Scotland Football League Premier Division season with a 5–1 win at home to Blantyre Victoria in front of a crowd of 500, as full stadiums were not yet permitted under COVID-19 restrictions.
 Pollok's first goal at this level was scored by Adam Forde.
-As members of the West of Scotland Football League, Pollok also made their debut in the South Challenge Cup in October 2021, beating Vale of Clyde in a 4-0 win at Fullarton Park in Glasgow's East End.
+As members of the West of Scotland Football League, Pollok also made their debut in the South Challenge Cup in October 2021, beating Vale of Clyde in a 4–0 win at Fullarton Park in Glasgow's East End.
 After a 38-game season, Pollok finished their maiden campaign in third place.
 The club were accepted as members of the Scottish FA on the 25th May 2022, allowing them to enter the Scottish Cup the following season.
 On the 19th June, Pollok confirmed via their website that they would not renew their SJFA membership.

-In August 2022, Pollok returned to the Scottish Cup for the first time since 2008 with a 6-0 win at home to Girvan in the 2022 - 23 Preliminary Round.
+In August 2022, Pollok returned to the Scottish Cup for the first time since 2008 with a 6–0 win at home to Girvan in the 2022 – 23 Preliminary Round.
 They then repeated this scoreline in the following round at home to Highland League side Huntly.
-They followed this up with a 4-3 win at home to Annan Athletic in the second round in front of the BBC Scotland cameras.
+They followed this up with a 4–3 win at home to Annan Athletic in the second round in front of the BBC Scotland cameras.
 This represented the club's first ever victory against SPFL opposition.
 Manager Murdo MacKinnon resigned from his post after four years in November 2022 following a West of Scotland Cup defeat at home to Division 1 side St Cadoc's, and was replaced by former Kirkintilloch Rob Roy manager Stewart Maxwell.
-His first game was the Scottish Cup Round 3 match against Ayr United at Somerset Park, as Pollok fell to a narrow 1-0 defeat against the Championship leaders.
+His first game was the Scottish Cup Round 3 match against Ayr United at Somerset Park, as Pollok fell to a narrow 1–0 defeat against the Championship leaders.

+The following season, after another third round Scottish Cup exit, Pollok reached their first final since 2018 as they fell 2–0 to Darvel in the final of the West of Scotland Football League Cup at Broadwood.